Resistance (psychoanalysis): Criticisms

-Steve de Shazer, under a relativist, postmodern psychology model, declared Resistance dead.

 Psychoanalysts and their critics remain divided with regard to the concept of resistance.
 Since Freud first developed his theory of resistance, he has been significantly criticized for using personally favorable and unfalsifiable theory, among other problems.
 For example, if a patient were to agree with a psychoanalyst's inference about themselves, it is a confirmation that there is something they are repressing; however, if the patient disagrees, it is also a sign they are engaged in repression, which means the psychoanalyst is correct in either scenario (see also: Gaslighting, Kafkatrap).

+Steve de Shazer, using a solution-focused therapy model, declared in the mid-1980s that resistance was dead, and that clients who do not follow therapists' directions should be seen as "cooperating" by showing therapists how best to help them.

-Additionally, some relational psychoanalysts believe that the success of psychoanalysis is not due its various explanatory systems or its reasoning about repression, but rather simply due to the process of interpersonal communication.
+Some relational psychoanalysts believe that the success of psychoanalysis is not due to its various explanatory systems or its reasoning about repression, but rather simply due to the process of interpersonal communication.
+Analyst Philip Rinstrom said, "As a consequence, in contrast to the traditional therapist's role, the relational approach makes it 'open game' for the patient to question the thoughts, intentions, and perspective of the therapist without this being seen a priori as resistance."